Sasikumar-19/Olist-Ecommerce-Dashboard/README.md

-# 🟦 Task 3 – Deep Dive Analysis & Interactive Dashboard
+##  Deep Dive Analysis & Interactive Dashboard

 This repository contains the complete workflow for **Task 3**, where I performed a **deep-dive analysis on the Olist Brazilian E-Commerce dataset**, created business KPIs, and developed an **interactive Power BI dashboard** to visualize insights.